AaryaDani/aaryadani.github.io/content/en/Professional Portfolio/Projects & Papers/FYEC-Paper.md

 title: The Use of Artificial Intelligence in Waste Management
 linkTitle: AI in Waste Management
 description: >
   In the spring semester of my freshman year, I collaborated with two of my peers on a paper regarding the usage of artificial intelligence in waste management.
 We presented this paper in a conference dedicated to first year engineering students.
-View the paper here:
 author: Aarya Dani
 resources:
   - src: